 Could The US Survive War With North Korea?
-It Would Be A Mistake Of Global Proportions
+Trump's UN Speech Was Terrifying

 On Tuesday, President Donald Trump delivered his first address to the United Nations General Assembly in New York.
 It went about as well as you could expect from Trump at this stage in his presidency — and that was with prepared remarks.
 And like so many times Trump has been given a speech from which to read, he definitely wandered into "is he actually saying this out loud" territory, including threats to "totally destroy North Korea."
 Trump's ramped up rhetoric with the nuclear trigger-happy east Asian nation has plenty of Americans worried: Could the United States survive war with North Korea?